bkesterbyld/maroon-potato/src/pages/index.md

     title: 'No Code, Distributed Backend API'
     subtitle: ''
     content: >-
-      Build a backend for you apps, hardware or websites in minutes without having to learn anything.
+      Build a serverless backend for you apps, hardware or websites in minutes without having to learn anything.
 Take advantage of edge processing to speed up user interactions, distribute heavy loads or comply with privacy laws.
     actions:
       - label: Join the Beta
         url: /general-enquiries